aomlomics/labelmaker/README.md

 *Note: Although the physical labels are 1.28 x 0.5 inches, the Python code and TeX code are calibrated for labels with size 1.05 x 0.5 inches or an aspect ratio of 2.1:1 (width:height).
 By default, `generate_labels.py` will produce PNG files with dimensions 1.05 x 0.5 inches.
 The user should not change these defaults if they intend to use the commands below to generate label sheets.*

 Label sheets are generated from TEX files using `lualatex`.
-If the number of samples including replicates exceeds 85 (the number of labels per sheet), multiple TEX files will be produced and should be converted to PDF.
+If the number of samples including replicates exceeds 85 (the number of labels per sheet), multiple TeX files will be produced and should be converted to PDF.

-Run `lualatex` from the directory containing the PNG files and TEX file using the commands below.
+Run `lualatex` from the directory containing the PNG files and TeX file using the commands below.

 ```
 cd /PATH/TO/labelmaker/labels_Project1